Lau-bit/Train-data-app/README.md

 <li>However, there's no custom search string
     </ul>

+All of the written requirements are met.
 The application works as intended with no noticeable errors, and could really be used for travel if needed.

 I would give this project 25/30 points.